-I have a reading list of old links in my Safari web browser that's somewhere over 3000 items long.
-And I've finally come to accept I'm never going to make it through the list in any meaningful way. 😔
+I have a reading list of old links in my Safari web browser that's somewhere over 3000 bookmarks long.
+Things have clearly gotten out of hand.

-So, how should we deal with this?
-I'm trying the "rip off the band-aid" approach.
+So, what do?
+I've gone with the "rip off the band-aid" approach.
 Nuking the list from orbit and moving forward with a fresh slate.

 The initial thought was to parse through the list quickly in one big go.
 It takes 3-4 seconds to remove each link one by one... but a few minutes in I could tell I'd regret this use of time.
 And that was my only option shy of removing them all at once.
 (Really, those are the only options.
 One at a time or en masse. 🤷)

-If anything, Google is my friend and I can re-discover the true gems later on, no?
+If anything, Google is my friend and I can re-discover the true gems later on.
 Maybe sometimes you have to start from scratch to make sense of the chaos behind you.
-Or to realize most of it didn't matter in the first place.
+Better still: realizing most of it didn't matter as much as you thought in the first place.